bcrist/vera/arch/readme.md

 You might also note that this kind of design needs to have separate state for each "thread."
 I will often refer to a particular set of pipeline thread state as simply a _Pipeline_ or _pipe_.
 Most of this happens automatically as data is clocked into the next pipeline stage at the end of a clock cycle, but since we're using SRAM for the main register files, we need separate "slots" for each pipe.

 The inspiration for this scheme came from [Dieter Mueller's notes on register files for his TREX CPU](http://www.6502.org/users/dieter/tarch/tarch_3.htm).
 Apart from the [Innovasic FIDO](https://www.analog.com/media/en/technical-documentation/data-sheets/fido1100.pdf) chip mentioned there, I'm not aware of any other extant CPUs that use this technique, though I'm sure there must be at least a few others.
 If you're aware of or have built one, let me know!

-### Pipeline Stages

-- Decode
-    - `IR` is decoded
-    - Register file read and write indices are computed
-    - The microcode slot to execute is selected
-    - Control signals needed in the Setup stage are decoded
-- Setup
-    - Data is looked up in the register file
-    - Data is driven to the `J` and `K` buses
-	- A virtual address is calculated (if needed)
-	- Control signals needed in the Compute stage are decoded
-- Compute
-	- Compute units operate on `J` and `K` buses
-	- Address translation is performed, generating `F` for the next stage
-	- `AA`, `AB`, and other bus-control signals are computed for the next stage
-	- Any faults must be detected by the end of the stage
-- Transact
-	- Data is driven to the `L` and `D`/`DA`/`DB` buses
-    - Information about the most recent address translation is stored in a dedicated register
-        - Note this happens even if there was a fault, because it's used to determine the context of page faults
-    - If there is not a fault:
-        - System bus writes are performed
-        - `DR` and `IR` are loaded from `D` if necessary
-        - General-purpose and special-register files are written if necessary
-        - Status flags are updated
-        - Guard registers are updated
-        - Address translation entries are updated if necessary
-        - When returning from a fault handler, the previous microcode slot to return to is prepared

-Note that unlike a typical RISC pipeline, there is no dedicated instruction fetch stage.
-Each instruction is responsible for updating the `IP` register for the next instruction, as well as loading the instruction data into `DR` and `IR`.
-The updates to `IR` and `IP` must happen in the Transact stage of the last cycle of the previous instruction, and indeed most instructions that don't reference memory can load the next instruction in parallel with the actual computational work.
-Instructions that take multiple microcode cycles can load `DR` for the next instruction during any cycle, as long as the old data isn't needed anymore.
-For instance, a load or store instruction with a register + offset addressing mode needs to compute the final address in the first cycle, then do the actual load/store during the second cycle.
-The memory bus is free during the first cycle to load the next instruction, instead of having to add a third cycle to load the next instruction.

 ## Compute Units